 Similarly, Lytics Content Recommendations seek to provide a unique, personalized experience for each user based on their affinity data.
-It’s pretty simple: serve your users content that matches their interests, and their more likely to click it and continue engaging with your brand.
+It’s pretty simple: Serve your users content that matches their interests and they're more likely to click it and continue engaging with your brand.

 This is some pretty detailed data.
-Alone it provides some great insight into your users’ interests, but it becomes even more valuable when you can start using it for truly one-to-one marketing.
+Alone it provides great insight into your users’ interests, but it becomes even more valuable when you can start using it for truly one-to-one marketing.

 Using the inventory of content Lytics has built up, we can recommend content to your users when they visit your website.
 Our Content Recommendation API accepts an identifier for the user and returns a number of suggested documents based on that user’s affinities.
 We’ve built this into our Personalization SDK to make it accessible for use on your website.
-So if you’re a developer, adding recommmendations seemlessly into your website is extremely simple.
+So if you’re a developer, adding recommendations seamlessly into your website is extremely simple.

 Here’s the three data attributes we will be using: